 - Supervisors and research groups you could work with

 - How to get funding

 - What it’s like to research in Manchester from current postgraduate researchers

 - Much more

 So, you've found a research area to focus on, and a supervisor to support you.
 You also know how you want to fund your project.
 But what's next?

-1. Check the entry requirements and tuition fees for your chosen subject area in our course profile section.
+1. Check the specific entry requirements and tuition fees for your programme in our course profile section.